lawmaster10/howcryptoworksbook/Part_01_Bitcoin_Fundamentals.md

 **Replace-by-Fee (RBF)** is a feature that allows users to increase the fee on an unconfirmed transaction.
 Defined in BIP-125, **opt-in RBF** lets a sender mark a transaction as replaceable, giving them the option to rebroadcast it with a higher fee to ensure faster confirmation during network congestion.

 Another network feature is the **OP_RETURN opcode**, which allows users to embed a small amount of arbitrary data in a transaction.
-Before the rollout of Bitcoin Core v30.0, the largest OP_RETURN payload relayed by default under standard policy was 80 bytes.
-Bitcoin Core v30.0 removed this historical 80-byte standardness cap.
-Policy now allows OP_RETURN outputs up to nearly 4 MB (policy-level, not consensus), though relays/miners may enforce stricter limits.
+Bitcoin Core v30 removes the historical 80-byte relay cap; default policy allows OP_RETURN outputs up to nearly 4 MB, though peers/miners may set tighter limits.
+This is policy, not consensus, and behavior can vary by node and over time.

 Policy differs across nodes/miners; some run full-RBF, so replacement behavior can vary by peer and over time.